sreshtaa136/Bookeroo/README.md

 # Buy A Book

 ## Members
-Shanil Gunawardane
+Sai Sreshtaa Turaga,
-Anne Maria Sunil
+Shanil Gunawardane,
-Sai Sreshtaa Turaga
+Anne Maria Sunil,

 This is an e-commerce website that can be used by anyone, allowing users and publishers to sell new or used books.
 User can add books, view other's books, post/view reviews, search for books in the website.